demisto/content/Packs/SysAid/Integrations/SysAid/README.md

 ### sysaid-filter-list
 ***
 List all filters.
-It is recommended to filter the results by the wanted fields.
+Cortex XSOAR recommends filtering the results by the desired fields.

 #### Base Command